kazurayam/UsingMaterialsInKatalonStudio/README.md

 Specifying a one-off file path is trivial.
 Say, `C:\Users\myname\tmp\sample_screenshot.png` would be fine.
 However if we are to make dozens of *materials* repeatedly and **if we are to reuse the files after interating with web**, then it becomes an itchy problem how to resolve paths for all *materials* appropriately.

-How to reuse files?
+How do I want to reuse materials?
 For example, I want to perform **Visual Testing** in Katalon Studio.
 I would take 30 screenshots of my web app in both of the production environment and the development environment.
 After taking screenshots, I want to compare  pairs of images to find out if any differences are found.

 I need to design the paths for those files.
 Also I need a class library which implements a designed respository for the files (*materials*) with intuitive access methods.